RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

             - Reading down def
               - takes place when there is more than one possible reading of the legislative text and a more extensive reading is adopted in order to keep the legislation in question constitutional
               - Ex: if two statements have a literal definition that contradicts each other, but one word has a definition that makes them not contradictory, that may be the preferred def.
-              - Compose can mean “only made of x” or “must have x in it”.
+              - Compose can mean "only made of x" or "must have x in it".
           - Contextual interpretation
             - It may be necessary, for this purpose, to restrict the literal meaning of one section to render its provisions harmonious with those of another part of the Constitution - called Reading down
             - Reading down def
               - takes place when there is more than one possible reading of the legislative text and a more extensive reading is adopted in order to keep the legislation in question constitutional
               - Ex: if two statements have a literal definition that contradicts each other, but one word has a definition that makes them not contradictory, that may be the preferred def.
-              - Compose can mean “only made of x” or “must have x in it”.
+              - Compose can mean "only made of x" or "must have x in it".
       - Words and Phrases Considered:
         - "Composition" in Section 7 and "Representation" in Section 122.
       - Arguments:
         - The majority argued s 122 authorized the creation of Territorial Senators and that Section 7 only provided for the Senate's initial composition.
         - The minority viewed Section 7 as prescribing an exclusive composition of State representatives for all time.
-          - Used the majority argument to argue that the required interpretation would change the meaning of s 121 “representation”, unreasonable
+          - Used the majority argument to argue that the required interpretation would change the meaning of s 121 "representation", unreasonable
       - Judicial Opinions:
         - Mason J (majority) suggested s 7 made exhaustive provision for the Senate's composition until Parliament utilized s 122 for Territory representation.
         - Gibbs J (minority) proposed a broader interpretation of "representation" that could include non-voting delegates from Territories.